valueflows/valueflows/docs/introduction/resources.md

 *Names TBD.

+Resource categories are a Taxonomy.
+That means they can be defined very broadly and generally and maybe vaguely, or they can be defined very narrowly, but fit into broader categories.

+So, for example, you may want an apple.
+Or you may want a green apple.
+Or you may want a Granny Smith apple.
+Or you may want a Granny Smith apple from your neighboring farm.

+Or, Herb is the parent category of Anise Hyssop, Goldenrod, Nettles, Red Clover, etc.  Besides its usefulness in understanding taxonomies of resource types, this can be useful when one can define a general recipe that will work for many more specific types of resources.

+People can use the multitude of existing taxonomies for resources, or can also create their own as needed.

 #### Identification and Behaviors of Resources

 Here are three different types of resources from the viewpoint of identification: